sampsyo/home/_drafts/adl.md

 [verilog]: https://en.wikipedia.org/wiki/Verilog
 [bluespec]: http://wiki.bluespec.com/bluespec-systemverilog-and-compiler

-### Challenges for the Next Generation of ADLs
+### The Marginal Complexity of Accelerator Design

-As with software languages, there will never be one ADL to rule them all---we need a broad diversity of options that embrace different language paradigms, strike different trade-offs between performance and productivity, or offer special features for specific application domains.
+As with software languages, there will never be one ADL to rule them all---we need a diversity of options that embrace different language paradigms, strike different trade-offs between performance and productivity, or offer special features for specific application domains.

-TK
-what are the fundamental concepts that ADLs will need to confront?
-The challenge in designing an ADL is finding a way to express the essential complexity of accelerator design without adding too much accidental complexity.
+In any ADL design, the central challenge is expressing the fundamental concepts in accelerator design that humans need to be aware of---to convey the essential complexity of the task without adding too much accidental complexity.
-Accelerator design inherits all the same challenges as parallel software programming and adds new concerns.
-We need to identify those underlying concepts that form the marginal complexity of the accelerator setting and design languages to embody those.
+In the same way that parallel programming models need to contend with essential concepts like synchronization that do not exist in sequential programming, ADLs will need to design abstractions for the new concepts in hardware implementation that go beyond ordinary parallel programming.

 <img src="{{site.base}}/media/adl/complexity3.png" class="img-responsive">

+What are those concepts that form the *marginal complexity* of accelerator design, relative to writing parallel software?
+Identifying and abstracting these concepts will be the hard work that ADL designers need to do.

 use/multiplexing of physical resources. that's the essential thing about hardware; you are creating computational objects *and then* using them to accomplish something